Does Carrot Juice Help Blood Pressure?

 Carrot Juice Study

 Potassium, vitamin C and fiber have been shown above to reduce blood pressure in the studies listed above.
 How about carrot juice?
 In one study, the participants consumed 16 ounces of carrot juice every day for three months.
-The researchers found systolic blood pressure was reduced 6 mmHg and diastolic 2 mmHg 9.
+The researchers found systolic blood pressure was reduced 6 mmHg and diastolic 2 mmHg8.

 There’s two easy ways to consume carrot juice.
 I take the easy way out and buy a bottle of 100% real carrot juice with nothing added.
 The other way is to juice your carrots.